 take humidity seriously

 Depending on the climate you live in, you may have different humidification needs than others.
 Consider your location and seasonal humidity to determine if or when you’ll need a humidifier, a dehumidifier, or both.
-If so, always aim to keep your humidity as close to 50% as possible for the best possible conditions to prevent cold symptoms, dry skin, chapped lips, hay fever, nosebleeds, asthma, allergy flare-ups, and more.
+If so, always aim to keep your humidity between 30% and 60% for the best possible conditions to prevent cold symptoms, dry skin, chapped lips, hay fever, nosebleeds, asthma, allergy flare-ups, and more.

 purchase household products